← Back to ArticlesTraining Tips

 • Be patient with yourself

-Within a few weeks, you'll wrap your hands in under two minutes without any thought.
+Within a few weeks, you will wrap your hands in under two minutes without any thought.

 Wrapping for Different Activities